Expand description

 - Bindings to the C standard library.

-- A simple logging framework.
+- A lightweight logging facade for Rust.

-- Arbitrary-sized integers.
+bigint - Arbitrary precision integers.

-- Get the number of CPUS on a machine.
+cpus - Get the number of CPUS on a machine.

 - The